 FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Olo Inc. - OLO

-/EIN News/ -- CEDARHURST, N.Y., Oct.
-26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Olo Inc. (NYSE: OLO), if they purchased the Company’s shares between August 11, 2021 and August 11, 2022, inclusive (the “Class Period”).
+CEDARHURST, N.Y., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Olo Inc. OLO, if they purchased the Company's shares between August 11, 2021 and August 11, 2022, inclusive (the "Class Period").
 Shareholders have until November 28, 2022 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-olo/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).